Set up Family Sharing on Mac

 To learn about other Apple subscriptions, click Apple Subscriptions or the name of a service below Discover More.
 To explore more family subscriptions in the App Store, click Discover next to Subscriptions for Family.

 Set up purchase sharing: Click Purchase Sharing, then click Continue.
 If you already have a payment method set up, click Turn On Purchase Sharing.
-If not, click Add Payment Method, then follow the on-screen instructions.
-Your family can share purchases from the iTunes Store, App Store and Apple Books, so everyone has access to them.
+If not, click Add Payment Method, then follow the onscreen instructions.
+Your family can share purchases from the iTunes Store, App Store, and Apple Books, so everyone has access to them.
 All purchases are made through the shared payment method you set up.
 You can change the account used to make purchases and decline to share your purchases with family members.

-Set up location sharing: Click Location Sharing, then turn location sharing on for each family member you want to share your location with.
+Set up location sharing: Click Location Sharing, then turn location sharing or for each family member you want to share your location with.
 Turn on Automatically Share Location to automatically share your location with any new family members who join later.
 You can set up location sharing so that all family members can view each other’s locations in the Find My and Messages apps.
-You can use the Find My app on your Mac, iOS device and iPadOS device, and on iCloud.com.
+You can use the Find My app on your Mac, iOS device, and iPadOS device, and on iCloud.com.

 Set up Ask To Buy: Click the name of a child in your Family Sharing group, click Ask To Buy in the sidebar, then click Turn On Ask to Buy.
-This setting requires children in your Family Sharing group to get your approval to download or purchase items from the App Store, iTunes Store or Apple Books.
+This setting requires children in your Family Sharing group to get your approval to download or purchase items from the App Store, iTunes Store, or Apple Books.

 Set up Screen Time and parental controls: Click the name of the family member, click Screen Time in the sidebar, click Open [family member’s] Screen Time, then select the options you want.
 See Set up Screen Time for a child.

-Before purchases are available to all family members, each person is prompted to sign in with the Apple ID they want to use to share iTunes Store, App Store and Apple Books purchases.
+Before purchases are available to all family members, each person is prompted to sign in with the Apple ID they want to use to share iTunes Store, App Store, and Apple Books purchases.
 Each family member can do this in Family settings.
 See Share purchases with others in your Family Sharing group.